PlayStation Shuts Dark Outlaw Games Amid Mobile Strategy Shift

 Shifting Resources Toward Consoles

 Laid-off employees do not disappear without a trace.
 Some teams may be transferred to projects for the PlayStation 5 console or PC.
 Sony needs human resources to create productions on its own hardware.
 This is a return to roots.
-The console is safer.
-The hardware on which the game runs is known.
-Scalability problems on various mobile devices disappear.
+The console is safer, and the hardware on which the game runs is known.
+Scalability problems on various mobile devices disappear, and the quality of the product remains under full control.

 “Reports of layoffs at PlayStation are doing the rounds again, with the suggestion being that Sony's push into the mobile gaming space is on the verge of collapse.”— Pushsquare

-Rumors confirm that the situation is serious.
-It is not just talk about layoffs in specific departments.
-It is about liquidating the whole section.
+Rumors confirm the situation is serious.
+It is not just about layoffs in specific departments; it is about liquidating the entire section.
 This ends a long-term marketing campaign that promised players access to the PlayStation universe anywhere.
+Sony has realized that diluting the brand with mediocre mobile experiences is more harmful than not being present on the platform at all.

 The Future of Mobile Gaming

-The mobile market is not dying.
-It is still growing.
-However, for AAA publishers, entering it is difficult.
+The mobile market is not dying, but for AAA publishers, entering it is extremely difficult.
 Other giants also struggle with profitability.
-EA, Ubisoft, Activision test different models.
-Some succeeded, others did not.
-Sony is the next case that shows that not every business fits every platform.
-Mobile games are a market for publishers who know microtransactions, not AAA narratives.
+EA, Ubisoft, and Activision test different models, with mixed results.
+Sony is the latest case showing that not every business model fits every platform.
+Mobile games are a market for publishers who understand microtransactions, not just AAA narratives.

 FAQ